 “How to revive Massachusetts’ first language,” an article about the Wampanoag Nation’s efforts to “resurrect” their native language, appeared in the Boston Globe a few days ago.
 It’s a fascinating look at their dedicated efforts over the last few decades.

-That violence included genocide.
 When I teach Mary Rowlandson’s captivity narrative, many of my students have never heard of King Philip’s War, which raged from 1675-8.
 We don’t know the true death toll, but estimates suggest that somewhere between 40-80% of the Native American population was affected.
 They died in battle, or of starvation or disease.
 Some were sold into slavery, while others left to join other tribes.

-So even after the physical violence ended, the cultural genocide continued.
+But even after the physical violence ended, the cultural genocide continued.
 In the next century, Wampanoag families were forced to indenture their children as servants in white households in order to repay debts.
 In the process, they lost most of their native culture, including their language.

 So how ethical is my project?
 Why should we study these texts that promoted racist views that contributed to real suffering?

 Writers like Harriet Beecher Stowe are celebrated for the impact they made on society.
 But Uncle Tom’s Cabin, while a powerful anti-slavery novel, is also inherently racist.
 Stowe was not in favor of full equality for the races.
-In fact, she supported colonization in Africa as a solution to race problems in the US.
+She supported colonization in Africa as a solution to race problems in the US.
 David Brion Davis argues that the goal of this project was to replicate American colonial structures, including the idea that the “savages” needed to be civilized and Christianized.

 So in other words, even strong abolitionists were in favor of eradicating African culture, and supported the same cultural genocide enacted on Native Americans.
 The goal was to recreate the world in their own English, Christian model.
 In that model, other cultures were a problem.